vaishnavi976/IRIS_Flower_Classification/README.md

-# IRIS_Flower_Classification
-"A machine learning model to classify Iris flowers into three species using Random Forest."
-# 🌸 IRIS Flower Classification 🌿
+#  IRIS Flower Classification 🌿
 *A machine learning model to classify Iris flowers into three species using Random Forest.*

 ## 📌 Project Overview